-This part of the Plan presents the objectives and policies for the Rural Area and for its specific land use designations.
-The objectives and policies should be read in conjunction with the objectives and policies in other parts of the Plan.
+This chapter of the Plan contains the objectives and policies for the Rural Area and for its specific land use designations.
+The objectives and policies are to be read in conjunction with the objectives and policies in other parts of the Plan.

-The Land Use Plan and designations for the Rural Area are set out in Schedule J, Land Use - Rural Area, of this Plan.
-Schedule J-1, Kilbride Settlement Area - Land Use, Schedule J-2, Lowville Settlement Area - Land Use, and Schedule J-3, Mount Nemo Settlement Area - Land Use, of this Plan set out more detailed land use designations within the Rural Settlement Areas.
-Schedule A-1, Provincial Plans and Land Use Designations, Schedule K, The Agricultural Land Base, Schedule N, The Natural Heritage System, and Schedule O, Identified Mineral Resource Areas, of this Plan contain additional information to be used in interpreting and applying the land use designations and policies.
+The Land Use Plan and designations for the Rural Area are set out in Schedule I: Land Use - Rural Area, of this Plan.
+Schedule I-1: Land Use-Kilbride Settlement Area, Schedule I-2: Land Use-Lowville Settlement Area, and Schedule I-3: Land Use-Mount Nemo Settlement Area, of this Plan set out the designations within the Rural Settlement Areas.
+Schedule A-1: Provincial Land Use Plans and Designations, Schedule J: Agricultural Land Base-Rural Area, Schedule M: The Natural Heritage System, and Schedule N: Identified Mineral Resources, of this Plan, contain additional information to be used in interpreting and applying the land use designations and policies.